 (1) Buy a good guide book and read it from cover to cover; I went for the "Lonely Planet: Dominican Republic and Haiti" and didn't regret my choice.

-other 3-4 guide books that Mimi will bring back from the library.
+(2) Skim through another 3-4 guide books that Mimi will bring back from the library.

 (3) Maybe watch some videos from the library (if Mimi gets some).